 How to prepare your business for a transition

 Entrepreneurs are go-getters by nature, always looking for new ways to grow their business.
-But whether you are part of a family business or a sole proprietor, there comes a time when you think of leaving.
-Maybe it’s age.
-Maybe the weight of routine.
-Maybe it’s an itch to change careers.
+But whether you are part of a family business or a sole proprietor, there comes a time when you think of handing over the reins to someone else.
+Maybe it’s age or the weight of routine.
+Or perhaps it’s an itch to change careers.
 Are you ready — and is your business ready — for that change?

 No matter the reason, it’s critical to plan your transition as well as you’ve planned the business.
-You certainly owe it to yourself: How can you maintain your lifestyle and build financial confidence?
-And you also owe it to the business: Who is the right successor to keep what you’ve built moving forward?
+You certainly owe it to yourself.
+How can you maintain your lifestyle and build financial confidence?
+You owe it to the business too.
+Who is the right successor to keep what you’ve built moving forward?
 Even if you see yourself remaining active for the foreseeable future, it’s never too early to start strategizing succession and transition plans.
 Here are a few tips to get started.

 Get real about your dreams

-Maybe you want to start another business.
-Retire and smell the roses.
-Maintain a part-time role.
-Switch careers.
+Maybe you want to start another business, retire and smell the roses, maintain a part-time role, or switch careers.
 You need to think seriously about what you want to do, and when and how you want to accomplish those goals.
 That information sets the foundation for everything that follows — business succession planning, transition planning, and financial and estate planning.

 Ensure the dollars make sense

 When first starting the business, you probably calculated, to the last penny, what it would take to open the doors and keep the lights on.
 Now, do that process in reverse.
-Eighty percent of business owners believed that income replacement in retirement was important, with 79% reporting they actually understand the concept.1 So, take the time to turn this understanding into action and run the numbers.
+A new report shows 1 in 5 small business owners admit to having nothing saved for retirement, and the majority have saved less than $50,000.1 So, take the time to turn this insight into action and run the numbers.
 Realistically determine how to fund your lifestyle and your goals when you no longer have an owner’s income.

 Evaluate your bench